JONSASSE/432-2018/slides/class19/README.md

 ## Announcements at the start of class

 1. Feedback on Project 1 is [available on this feedback page](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/FEEDBACK.md) in addition to my specific comments to you on Canvas.
-You'll also get an email from me with your grade breakdown on Project 1.
+You should have also received an email from me with your grade breakdown on Project 1.

 2. An HTML file of the [instructions for Project 2](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/project2-instructions-432-2018.html) is available, and there's a [README file with more details](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2), too.